 Ukraine does not produce HCFCs but still actively imports them to be used in polyurethane production industry and in refrigeration and air-conditioning (RAC) equipment servicing sector, e.g. as refrigerants used for cooling and air conditioning, solvents and coolants used in the manufacture of building materials, defence industry, aviation, medical and railway facilities, automotive industry, etc.

 Based on the reported HCFC consumption in 2015-2017 Ukraine is currently nominally in compliance with its obligations under the Montreal Protocol.
-However, field surveys identified that demand for HCFCs in the RAC servicing sector is about 19,7 ODP tons/year it is expected to remain unchanged for at least next 3-5 years due to availability of out-dated refrigeration and air-conditioning equipment that requires servicingservice.
+However, field surveys identified that demand for HCFCs in the RAC servicing sector is about 19,7 ODP tons/year it is expected to remain unchanged for at least next 3-5 years due to availability of out-dated refrigeration and air-conditioning equipment that requires service.
 This is above 2019 consumption target of <16.42 ODP tons/year and vastly greater than 2020 target of <0.82 ODP tons/year.

 Moreover, low efficiency refrigeration and air conditioning equipment and high leakage rates of refrigerant gases with high global warming potential (GWP) are responsible for a significant share of GHG emissions in the country.
 While emissions in the RAC sector originate from the use of high GWP refrigerants and energy consumption of RAC systems, the goal is also to accelerate the transfer of environmentally friendly technologies in the refrigeration and air conditioning sectors contributing to environmental sustainability and promoting a green economy.